pwnSmithers/Artisty/README.md

 # Artisty
-Browse artists on a GraphQl API
+Browse artists on a GraphQl API.